 Clean it by using soapy water and a soft-bristled brush.
 Rinse the mouthguard using cold water and let it air-dry.
 The mouthguard should be cleaned after every use.
 It should also be kept out of the reach of pets to avoid unnecessary damage to the mouthguard.

 For more information on sports, mouthguards feel free to reach out to us through 971-274-4360.
-You can also have a one-on-one consultation with our experts at Elliott Dentistry.
+You can also have a one-on-one consultation with our team of experts at Elliott Dentistry.